scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 ------------------

 In this paper we presented PyHRF, a software to analyze fMRI data using a joint detection-estimation (JDE) approach of the cerebral activity.
-Roughly, it jointly detects cortical activation and estimates the hemodynamic response function (HRF).
-In contrast to existing tools, PyHRF estimates the HRF instead of considering it as constant in all the brain and for all subjects, improving thus the reliability of the results.
+It jointly detects cortical activation and estimates the hemodynamic response function (HRF), in contrast to existing tools, that consider the HRF as constant over the brain and over subjects, improving thus the reliability of the results.

-PyHRF is an open source software, which has allowed it to evolve rapidly over the last few years.
+PyHRF is an open source software that has evolved rapidly over the last few years.
 As we showed, it allows to generate posterior probability maps (PPMs) to describe the significance of the activation in each region of the brain.
 Moreover, PyHRF uses efficient estimation methods in order to provide a fast and reliable tool.

 Since 2013, PyHRF has started to evolve to deal with Functional Arterial Spin Labelling (fASL) :cite:`Vincent13` data, including a physiological prior to make the perfusion estimation more robust :cite:`Frau14b` :cite:`Frau15a`.
-A fast solution for fASL based on VEM was proposed in :cite:`Frau15b`, with similar results to the classical solution based on stochastic simulation techniques :cite:`Frau15c`.
+A fast solution for fASL based on VEM was proposed in :cite:`Frau15b`, with similar results than the solution based on stochastic simulation techniques :cite:`Frau15c`.

 Since the last years, many efforts have been made in terms of image processing, user-friendliness and usability of the PyHRF tool to make it more easy to use